daryavep/Bioinformatics_Portfolio/python_ensembl_id_extractor/README.txt

-#RBIF100 Week 8 Assignment
 #Author: Darya Veprinski

 The goal of this script is to extract any gene ID from Ensembl using RESTful API, and then generate homologies.

 ###########################################################################################
-Execute the script inside of the week8 folder by typing the following command:
+Execute the script inside by typing the following command:

 python3 gene_homologs.py MC1R